dixonary/aoc-2021/README.md

-# aoc-template
+# aoc-2021

-This is an (opinionated) Advent of Code template for solutions in Haskell.
+Advent of Code 2021 solutions in Haskell

-To use:
-- Clone this repository
-- Set up a new branch for the year's solutions
-- Change the package name, update the GitHub link, etc. You'll also want to remove the .cabal file and let stack generate a new one.
-- Fill in the solutions and have fun!

 When running from the command line you can pass the option `-d/--day DAY` to run a specific day's solutions.
 If you do this, then you can also pass `-i/--input FILE` to specify an input file; by default, the program will look for it in `input/DayXX.txt`.
 You can also pass the argument `--all-days` and all days will be run in order, assuming the input files are in their default places.